OpenLiberty/space-rover-mission/README.md

 ![ArchitectureDiagram](/images/architecture.png)

 #### Container 1 - Client
 The Client is built using React and served using Nginx.
 The UI is used to enter the player's name, start the game, view current game stats, and view the leaderboard.
-It interacts with the Game Service using websockets and the Leaderboard Service using http.
+It interacts with the Game Service using websockets and the Leaderboard Service using HTTP.

 #### Container 2 - Leaderboard Serivce
 The Leaderboard Service is built using Open Liberty.
 It is used to provide a REST API for the Client to query for past game information and for the Game Service to add the information after a game completes.